Developer(s) – Team Ninja

 Controls – 10/10

 Given the fact that combos are easier to pull off than in most other fighting games, the Dead or Alive series has never presented any complications in terms of controls, and the third game only improved on everything the second game did flawlessly.
 The camera angle changes during the final battle at the end of the story campaign, but again, it doesn’t really cause any problem, so bringing up the issue would be like splitting hairs.

 Lifespan – 7/10

 Since it takes about 15 minutes to run through the story mode with each character, it makes for a fairly long game, and there is an incentive for playing it multiple times, given that there is a total of four unlockable characters on top of the initial roster.
 Not only that, but there is also a plethora of alternative costumes to unlock in the process.

 Storyline – 7/10

-The game’s plot follows a group of fighter from around the globe competing in the World Combat Championship in a bid to stop the end result of a maniacal project called Omega; Genra, a hugely powerful warrior bent on destroying the world.
+The game’s plot follows a group of fighters from around the globe competing in the World Combat Championship in a bid to stop the end result of a maniacal project called Omega; Genra, a hugely powerful warrior bent on destroying the world.
 Though the game’s main plot is pretty simplistic and unoriginal, the story is made to be interesting by the various sub-plots involving the different characters.
 For example, although either character doesn’t exactly fit into the ninja archetype, Hayate and Kasumi’s back-story is quite interesting for something featured in a fighting game.

 Originality – 7/10